jimklonowski/jimmyk.rocks/README.md

 - Work on mobile responsiveness
 - Play around with Lightbox2 settings
 	- Specifically in regards to responsiveness and screen position.
+	- Lightbox2 prev/next image arrows do not respect selected categories(always pull total from total images in db)
+		- Probably need to play around with the PHP and give each image a category tag when populating the gallery.